All Episodes

 It always should have been closed.

-I think we both probably agree, violing criminals and any crime done by somebody who's also here illegally, they should go immediately.
+I think we both probably agree: violing criminals and any crime done by somebody who's also here illegally, they should go immediately.

 So I think that's two strong agreements that we'll have.

-Then how do we deport the people?
+Then, how do we deport that?

 And I say this as someone who is, you know, was raised in Canada.

-My mom is French Canadian, came here legally, have people who work for me who've come here legally.
+I have people who work for me who've come here legally.

 So that is a crime.

-That's my I would take it a step further.
+That's my, I would take it a step further.

 Continue.